-The cost of visiting a primary care physician is around SEK 200 and for visiting a hospital emergency room or to see a specialist doctor around SEK 350.
-The fees are subsidized by the Swedish government and the full price is higher (starting from SEK 1775).
+The cost for visiting a primary care physician is around SEK200, and for visiting a hospital emergency room or seeing a specialist doctor, around SEK350.
+The fees are subsidized by the Swedish government and the full price is higher (starting from SEK1,775).
 If you do not have a Swedish personal identity number or the European Health Insurance Card, you will have to pay the full price for medical care.

-MEDICAL INSURANCE FOR NORDIC, EU/EEA AND SWISS CITIZENS
+MEDICAL CARE FOR NORDIC, EU/EEA AND SWISS CITIZENS

-If you are a citizen of any of the Nordic, EU/EEA countries or Switzerland, you have access to essential health care if you register beforehand at a social insurance office in your home country and obtain a European Health Insurance card.
+If you are a citizen of any of the Nordic, EU/EEA countries or Switzerland, you have access to essential health care if you have registered beforehand at a social insurance office in your home country and obtained a European Health Insurance card.
+If you do not have a European Health Insurance Card, you need to arrange your own private insurance coverage.

-If you are not registered with the social insurance office in your home country, you need to arrange your own insurance coverage.
-This must be done in your home country since no private insurance companies will insure a person without a Swedish personal identity number.
+This must be done in your home country before you come to Sweden since no private insurance companies in Sweden will insure a person without a Swedish personal identity number.
 As indicated, medical treatment is expensive without some form of health insurance.

-On the other hand, if the local tax office has entered you in its population register, you are entitled to all health-care coverage and pay the Swedish patient fee.
+On the other hand, once you have obtained a Swedish personal identity number, you are entitled to all healthcare coverage and pay the Swedish patient fee.

-You can consult the specific rules applicable to you at this link Försäkringskassan.
+You can check the specific rules applicable to you at Försäkringskassan www.forsakringskassan.se

-MEDICAL INSURANCE FOR NON-EU/EEA CITIZENS: STAYS OF ONE YEAR OR MORE
+MEDICAL CARE FOR NON-EU/EEA CITIZENS STAYS OF ONE YEAR OR MORE

-As a student in a program longer than one year, you are entitled to the same health benefits as Swedes.
-However, you must first register at the tax office and obtain a personal identity number as soon as you arrive.
+As a student in a program lasting longer than one year, you are entitled to the same health benefits as Swedes.
+However, you must first register at the Swedish tax office and obtain a Swedish personal identity number as soon as you arrive.

-The application procedure can take some time, but you will be fully covered if you need medical treatment during the time it takes to process your application.
-While you are waiting for your personnummer, you will need to show that you have applied for it and for civil registration if you seek medical attention.
+The application procedure can take some time, but you will be covered if you need medical treatment during the time your application is being processed.
+While you are waiting for your Swedish personal identity number, you will need to show that you have applied for it when seeking medical attention.

-Please note that this medical insurance does not cover your journey to Sweden or the time you spend in the country prior to applying for civil registration.
-Thus, to be fully covered for that period, you will need some form of travel insurance.
+Please note that Swedish medical care does not cover your journey to Sweden, or or the time you spend in Sweden before applying for your Swedish personal identity number.
+We recommend that you have some form of travel insurance to cover this interim period.